-- While the average yield in the direct lending market has remained in a band between 8.0% and 10.0%, the components of the yield vary as LIBOR and spreads change. - As the LIBOR curve continued to steepen in the fourth quarter of 2021, the yield of the index did not receive benefit from the implied LIBOR floor which previously provided benefit since the fourth quarter of 2019.
+- While the average yield in the direct lending market has remained in a band between 8.0% and 10.0%, the components of the yield vary as LIBOR and spreads change. - As the LIBOR curve steepened in the third quarter of 2021, the yield of the index did not receive benefit from the implied LIBOR floor for the first time since the fourth quarter of 2019.

 Over time, the direct lending market has become increasingly competitive as the supply of capital has increased along with the number of market participants.
-The index's yield increased to 8.0% in the fourth quarter of 2021 from 7.8% in the prior quarter, driven largely by the increase in LIBOR.
-While the yield increased, spreads continued to tighten in the fourth quarter of 2021, evidencing the continued competition in the market.
-A higher volume of second lien loan origination in the direct lending market helped to mitigate the decline in spread from Q3 2021 to Q4 2021.
-The average spread in the fourth quarter of 2021 was 6.7% decreased from 6.9% as of September 30, 2021, its second lowest point since the inception of the index, and lowest since the third quarter of 2019 (just prior to the onset of COVID-19, when it was 6.6%).
+The increased competition in the market was evidenced in the third quarter of 2021 by the index's 7.8% yield, the lowest in the history of the index.
+This is driven by compression in the spread, which was at 6.9% in the third quarter of 2021, its second lowest point since the inception of the index, and lowest since the third quarter of 2019, just prior to the onset of COVID-19, when it was 6.6%.